 - Ubersuggest (this tool scrapes Google’s suggested terms and can be useful + it’s free!)

 Bingo!
-We can see by Google trends that interest for hair pomade in the UK has been climbing steadily since 2011 and it doesn’t look like it will be declining anytime soon.
+We can see using Google Trends that interest in hair pomade in the UK has been climbing steadily since 2011 and it doesn’t look like it will be declining anytime soon.
 This gives us confidence that our pomade may have a market that is looking for information regarding our product type.

 Above is the homepage of Answer the Public.
-We inputted ‘pomade’ in the search box and clicked ‘Get Questions’
+We input ‘pomade’ in the search box and clicked ‘Get Questions’

 Above is a screenshot of the results.
 Answer the Public has found 105 question based search queries, displayed in a fancy flow-graph.
 Other than the 105 question based keyword results, Answer the Public also gives us a useful list of prepositions and an alphabetical list of related search queries.